-If hiring managers or recruiters have unresolved concerns or questions, send video responses.
-For instance, if they ask, after a call, for you to follow up with more information, address their concerns head-on with a video where you acknowledge and respond to their concern.
+Send video responses if hiring managers or recruiters have unresolved concerns or questions.
+For instance, if they ask after a call for you to follow up with more information, address their concerns head-on with a video where you acknowledge and respond to their concern.

 Create Mini “Case Study” Videos About Past Work

 If you left your last company on good terms, ask for their help creating a mini “case study” for what you accomplished there.
-You can stitch several clips together—one of you introducing yourself and one of your former boss talking about how effective you were.
+You can stitch several clips together—one of you introducing yourself, then one of your former boss talking about how effective you were.
 See examples of case studies for a tried-and-true format.

 Send Video Introductions for Others

 Right now, job-seeking is a team sport.
-Plenty of people are looking and if you come across a role that’s not a fit for you but would be a fit for someone you know, send a video message to the recruiter telling them to have a look at your friend.
+Plenty of people are out there looking.
+If you come across a role that’s not a fit for you but would be a fit for someone you know, send a video message to the recruiter telling them to have a look at your friend.
 Recruiters are on quotas—they’ll be grateful for the help, and so will your friend.